-My character is tasked with setting the scene; announcing to the group that unfortunately, the ‘visitor’ who they have been told to expect has, in fact, been found dead, in suspicious circumstances.
+My character sets the scene; announcing to the group that unfortunately, the ‘visitor’ who they are expecting has, in fact, been found dead, in suspicious circumstances.
 Our suspects will then make their entrance; each already has a strong feeling of resentment towards the victim for various reasons, and they are apparently shocked when told the news that he is no longer with us.

 By introducing the crime, and the characters, in this surprising and theatrical way, we’re promoting the willingness required from the delegates to see it all through to the end and solve the murder.
 They are engaged right from the start and are on board with the whole scenario, no matter how unusual it may seem.

 As our activity is more about the solving than the actual murder, we don’t supply a ‘body’!
-Instead, the large team is divided into sub teams, and told that they will soon be able to investigate the crime scene, and interrogate the suspects…
+Instead, the large team divides into sub teams, and told that they will soon be able to investigate the crime scene, and interrogate the suspects…

 Interrogation and Investigation